AceRoqs/CryptoTools/README.md

 models and fixing security issues, and have studied cryptography since 1991.
 I am quite confident in not being confident.

-The [Skipjack](http://en.wikipedia.org/wiki/Skipjack_\(cipher\)) code was first written in 1998.
+I first wrote the [Skipjack](http://en.wikipedia.org/wiki/Skipjack_\(cipher\)) code in 1998.
 Surprisingly, it built without errors in Visual Studio 2010.
-Over time, I will modernize the code to my current practices.
+I have since tried to modernize it to modern C++ in VS2013.

 Toby Jones \([www.turbohex.com](http://www.turbohex.com), [ace.roqs.net](http://ace.roqs.net)\)